 Digital Strategy success: Think 10X and nothing else

-This could not be more false.
-And decidedly, digital (the term ’digital’ in itself can be interpreted in various ways) is keen on quirky terminology.
+Definitely, the digital industry (the term ’digital’ in itself can be understood in various ways) is keen on using quirky terminology.

 Always the inevitable hipsters, digital professionals use such terms en masse without always understanding what they really mean.
 For fear of being taken for has-beens.

 In the case of digital strategy, interpretations vary from one expert to another, but you shouldn’t draw the conclusion that it means nothing.
 That’s why we created the Horror Museum of Digital Transformation with our client, iRevolution.

 Even if many commentators (remember the Solow computer paradox) do not hesitate to question the idea of a digital revolution, when the proof is in the pudding, nothing much is left but to eat the pudding.
 Theory matters so little at the end of the process.

 So, to define the digital transformation success, what it is and what it is not and what it can represent for a company, I interviewed Yahya El mir so that it gives us his point of view.

 Digital revolution: the proof is in the pudding